da-x/fnsql/macro/crates-io.md

 query.

-It's a very simple implementation that doesn't force any schema or ORM down your throat, so if you are already using `rusqlite`, you can gradually replace your type-less queries with the type-ful wrappers.
+It's a very simple implementation that doesn't force any schema or ORM down your throat, so if you are already using the `rusqlite` or `postgres` crates, you can gradually replace your type-less queries with the type-ful wrappers, or migrate from an opinionated ORM.

-The way to generate these wrappers is to specify input and output types for each of the queries, for example, consider the following definitions specified with `fnsql`, based on the `rusqlite` example:
+The way to generate these wrappers is to specify input and output types for each one of the queries.
+For example, consider the following definitions specified with `fnsql`, based on the `rusqlite` example:

 ```rust